yohanmr/yohanmr.github.io/index.md

 This project needed a good knowledge of navigational algoriths as well a good mathematics background to calculate trajectory, and also to estimate the personal space via assymetric Gaussians.

 ## Project Overview
-This project consists of the following modules which have made.
+This project consists of the following modules:

 ### Fake Human Agent
 This component when deployed is responsible for the generation of multiple humans.
 It also deploys a human controller UI, which can do a number of tasks such as change velocity, position as well as engage auto pilot mode.
 More details about this is given in my post 2 which is linked below.